 Every time I look through my viewfinder, I transform into a director preparing a scene for an Oscar-worthy film.
 The frame becomes my canvas, and composition becomes my storytelling language.
 To master this visual language, I've been studying one of photography's most powerful tools: leading lines.
-As I mentioned in my previous article, a truly great photograph guides the viewer's eye, tells a compelling story, and creates a genuine sense of depth.
+As part of my photography journey, I've been experimenting with composition techniques, and leading lines have proven both challenging and rewarding.

 What Are Leading Lines, Really?